carpentries-incubator/lesson-R-packaging/_episodes/08-data.md

 Everything you put inside your package needs some documentation.
 Data is no exception.
 But, how to document it?
-The answer is easy: not very differently as did with functions in episode FIXME.
+The answer is easy: not very differently as did with functions in [episode 6](../06-documentation).

 An example documentation string for our data could be: